A bathroom and laundry combined is a clever renovation idea

-Nu-Trend is a Sydney renovation contractor that can make your bathroom and laundry combined into a single usable room space.
+Nu-Trend is a renovation contractor in Sydney that can remodel your bathroom and laundry into a single combined room space.
 There are many benefits to taking this approach to renovating your property which we will explain below.

-By opening up the bathroom and laundry you can can improve the light coming into the room from windows or doors or even the ceiling with a skylight.
+By opening up the bathroom and laundry you can can improve the light coming into the room via windows or doors (or the ceiling with a skylight).
 Ventilation can be improved as well because there is more space for air to move around the room compared to two separate smaller rooms.
 This immediately makes the space feel more comfortable as well as practical.

 #3 You can hide your washer and dryer

-For many property owners they want to hide the washer and dryer to create a visually appealing space.
+For many property owners they want to hide the washing machine and dryer to create a more visually appealing space.
 So with clever interior renovation design this can be achieved by creating a wall niche or using different types of laundry cabinetry.
 The space saved can then accomodate a larger bathroom space to install things like a bath tub or larger walk in shower.

 #4 New waterproofing for the wet areas

-When you renovate both your laundry and bathroom together all the piping and waterproofing can be updated as well for these wet areas of the property.
-It means you will be making sure that everything is renovated to current standards and protecting your home from potential water leaks.
+When you renovate both your laundry and bathroom together, all the piping and waterproofing can be updated as well for these wet areas of the property.
+It means you will be making sure that everything is renovated to current Australian standards and protecting your home from potential water leaks.

 #5 Consistent interior design

 When you renovate rooms separately it can lead to slight differences in the interior design approach that is used or access to materials like tiling.
 In other cases the property might not have a very good flow from one room to the other.
 When you do a laundry and bathroom combined renovation you solve this problem as the room is treated with a single interior design idea and style.

-To create the right floor plan for a bathroom and laundry combined renovation it might require moving the toilet, shower or plumbing in the bathroom.
-Nu-Trend is a renovation contractor that can help with these steps for houses, units, townhouses and hi-rise apartment blocks.
+To create the right floor plan for a bathroom and laundry combined layout it might require moving the toilet, shower or plumbing in the bathroom.
+Nu-Trend is a renovation contractor that can help with these requirements whether it is a house, unit, townhouse and hi-rise apartment block.
 We can take care of everything from the initial interior design, sourcing products all the way through to laundry demolition, laundry tiling in Sydney & the final clean up.

-Washer and dryer installed in bathroom and laundry combined in Sydney
+Washer and dryer installed in a combined bathroom and laundry in Sydney

 The alternative could have been to have a rolling slider door or soft curtain covering over the washer and dryer, it just depends how important it is to hide the laundry appliances in a room or the space available.